 The Racer Academic Completion Report (RACR) is your interactive tool to track your

 progress toward graduation.
-Check out this tutorial on how to read your RACR (PPT).
+Check out the RACR tutorials to learn how to read and use your RACR.

 Recommended: Follow along with your own RACR (second screen or on your mobile device).
 (Updated 3/17)